vantage6/vantage6-workshop/episodes/chapter6.md

 ## Update the API key of your node

-If you get a new API key for a node from the server administrator, or if the organization administrator creates a new API key, you need to reset the API key in the node configuration file.
+If you get a new API key for a node from the server administrator, or you reset the API key in the vantage6 UI, you need to update the API key in the node configuration file.

 For that, you can run the command: